 Things to Do in Fayetteville NC and Cumberland County Today

-And if you live in Fayetteville today or decide to visit, you’ll agree with us that there are plenty of things to do here and elsewhere in Cumberland County.
+And if you live in Fayetteville today or decide to visit, you’ll agree with us that there are plenty of things to do here and elsewhere in Cumberland County (especially for kids).
 Whether you like breweries, great food, exploring outdoor spots like Cape Fear Botanical Garden, and museums like the Airborne and Special Ops, it’s filled with places that belong on your NC Bucket List.

 We love visiting the area for these things, but also more.
 Fayetteville is also a fun place to visit during Christmas and the rest of winter, but we think you’d enjoy a weekend in Fayetteville any time of year.

 Fayetteville NC Area-Focused Articles

 For everything else, take a look through our collection of guides dedicated to Fayetteville and its surroundings.
 We hope you enjoy your time in this awesome part of our state.